RubyMoney/money-rails/README.md

 #### Attribute Currency (:with_currency)

-By passing the option ```:with_currency``` to the ```monetize``` macro call, with a currency code as its value, you can define a currency in a more granular way.
+By passing the option ```:with_currency``` to the ```monetize``` macro call, with a currency code (symbol or string) or a callable object (object that responds to the method ```call```) that returns a currency code, as its value, you can define a currency in a more granular way.
 This will you attach the given currency only to the specified monetized model attribute (allowing you to, for example, monetize different attributes of the same model with different currencies.).